CaesarXInsanium/guile-lox/README.md

 ### TODO

-- [ ] start work on AST
+- [ ] start work on parser
-- implement the full lexer : in progress
+- [ ] implement the full lexer : in progress
-- remove references to Object member in token-record
+- [ ] remove references to Object member in token-record
-- update TODO
+- [x] update TODO
-- move TODO to github issues
+- [ ] move TODO to GitHub issues
-- learn git in order to do above
+- [ ] learn GitHub in order to do above
-- reimplement the error system
+- [X] reimplement the error system
+- [ ] update code to use the new error system

 ### Error Reporting

-I have now clue on how to deal with this issue.
-Best case scenario is that Guile errors would be generated and returned with a proper backtrace.
+~I have no clue on how to deal with this issue.
+Best case scenario is that Guile errors would be generated and returned with a proper backtrace.~

 Custom error types will be placed in the file `glox/error.scm`